NEO Planner V4.5

 The minimum number of images per stack is 1.

-This method made it possible to calculate the necessary image sequences
+Both methods make it possible to calculate the necessary image sequences

 independently of the equipment.